slam10s/may-madness/docs/2020-21/ncaaw/matches/R2_57-60_VANDY_vs_OSU.md

 ### Dual Outcome Based on Individual Metrics

 Based on the composite metrics for each individual match:
-- Ohio St. should win 4 or more singles matches _60%_ of the time.
+- Ohio St. should win 4 or more singles matches *60%* of the time.
-- Vanderbilt should win 4 or more singles matches _13%_ of the time.
+- Vanderbilt should win 4 or more singles matches *13%* of the time.
-- The winner of the doubles point will decide the match the other _27%_ of the time.
+- The winner of the doubles point should decide the match the other *27%* of the time.
-- If Ohio St. wins the doubles point, their chances of winning the dual improve to _87%_.
+- If Ohio St. wins the doubles point, their chances of winning the dual improve to *87%*.
-- If Vanderbilt wins the doubles point, their chances of winning the dual improve to _40%_.
+- If Vanderbilt wins the doubles point, their chances of winning the dual improve to *40%*.

 ------